 How To Deploy BotDetect ASP.NET CAPTCHA Globally on a Server

-The usual BotDetect ASP.NET Captcha deployment procedure involves copying the BotDetect assembly and pronunciation sound packages to the Bin folder of each ASP.NET application using BotDetect Captcha protection.
+folder of each ASP.NET application using BotDetect Captcha protection.
 If you have multiple applications using BotDetect running on the same server, there are two levels of global deployment available:

 GAC Deployment

-Instead of copying the BotDetect assembly to each application's Bin folder, it can be kept in the Global Assembly Cache.
+folder, it can be kept in the Global Assembly Cache.
 This will also affect how you reference BotDetect from your application configuration.

 Step 1: Add the BotDetect Assembly to the GAC

-Note that after following the outlined steps, the BotDetect.dll assembly must not be copied to any individual application's Bin folder, otherwise an error about duplicate declarations will be thrown.
-So if you deployed it to a particular application's Bin folder, please remove it first.
+folder, otherwise an error about duplicate declarations will be thrown.
+So if you deployed it to a particular application's Bin

 .NET 2.0 and .NET 3.5

-• From the Control Panel, choose Administrative Tools > Microsoft .NET Framework 2.0 Configuration > Manage the Assembly Cache > Add an Assembly to the Assembly Cache
+- From the Control Panel, choose Administrative Tools > Microsoft .NET Framework 2.0 Configuration > Manage the Assembly Cache > Add an Assembly to the Assembly Cache

-Alternatively, if you have the .NET 2.0 SDK on the server, you can also use the command line gacutil utility, for example:
+Alternatively, if you have the .NET 2.0 SDK on the server, you can also use the command line gacutil

-"c:\Program Files\Microsoft Visual Studio 8\Sdk\v2.0\bin\gacutil.exe"
+"c:\Program Files\Microsoft Visual Studio 8\Sdk\v2.0\bin\gacutil.exe" /nologo /if BotDetect.dll

 .NET 4.0 (and .NET 4.5 and onwards)

-• For .NET 4.0, you will have the use the gacutil command line utility from the .NET 4.0 SDK, since there appears to be no GUI-based GAC management available.
+command line utility from the .NET 4.0 SDK, since there appears to be no GUI-based GAC management available.

-Browse to the BotDetect CAPTCHA assembly: <BDC-DIR>/4.4.2/lgcy-on-lgcy/bin/BotDetect.dll.
+Browse to the BotDetect CAPTCHA assembly: <BDC-DIR>/4.4.2/lgcy-on-lgcy/bin/BotDetect.dll

-The <BDC-DIR> is the root folder of the extracted BotDetect ASP.NET CAPTCHA Generator archive.
+is the root folder of the extracted

 Step 2: Load BotDetect Sound Packages From a Global Location